CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 - **Client:** Sends credentials to the server over secure HTTPS, receives JWT access and refresh tokens and stores them
 - **Server:** Validates credentials using Bcrypt and specified salting values, uses securely stored custom environment variables (`JWT secret`) to generate JWT tokens, sends created tokens back to the client

 Authorisation in our application determines which routes and functions are accessible to users.
-Tokens generated during authentication are attached to requests (through `Bearer Token` headers), and the server checks their validity, expiry, and any role based privileges before granting access:
+Tokens generated during authentication are attached to requests (through `Bearer Token` headers), and the server checks their validity, expiry, and any role based privileges before granting access.

+**_Diagram Figure 6: Authorisation in practice in our application (JWT headers, protected routes)_**

 ```mermaid
 sequenceDiagram